 Organizations have been making their switch to digital services for a long time, the pandemic brought a drastic change in the trend.
 One common change is how we access our financial services online.
 As most people are looking forward to returning their lives to the pre-pandemic era, digital channels and services are necessary.
 It is evident that the financial services industry and consumers and businesses alike must now open bank accounts, apply for loans and make payments using online and banking channels.

 To make the remote banking processes successful, banks and financial industries need a high level of trust between digital services and consumers.
-Banks interacting with new and old customers need to verify who the customers are they are in a relationship with.
+Banks interacting with new and old customers need to verify who the customers are they are in a relationship.
 Financial industries need to follow through with the KYC (Know-Your-Customer) processes.
 The compliance has to be met with the local regulations and financial industry’s regulations.
 KYC verification is the process of verifying an individual’s identity online or in real-time during the customer onboarding process.
 Here are some of the most common digital identity verification trends that show that digital ID verification is vital in the digital age.

 Since the rise of technology, Identity verification has always been a key focus for businesses that need to comply with KYC regulations and reduces the risk of application fraud.
 Typically, ID verification happens when a customer offers a valid ID document during the onboarding process.
 To complete the remote onboarding process, financial institutions have switched to digital ID verification to enable them to complete the onboarding process securely.
 It is the first digital identity verification trend that enables online ID verification.

 Since the pandemic hit the world, the investments made in digital account opening have doubled globally.
 So the desire to digitize has always existed, though strict changes had never been made.

 While the basic needs for digitization remain the same, financial institutions now have a much higher need for digital services.
 Before the pandemic, a lot of Financial Institutions had partially designed digital ID verification methods.